Obtaining a Teacher Certification as a History Major

 After consulting with History and SOE advisors, students may apply to the SOE certification program (select the option for "Currently Enrolled U-M Students").
 Application during the sophomore year is encouraged.
 Application deadlines vary.

-Students interested in the teaching certiﬁcate program should make all online advising appointments with Maris Vinovskis, the faculty advisor who specializes in this area.
+Students interested in the teaching certiﬁcate program should make an online advising appointment.

 Teacher Certification Requirements